YOYOPIG/Flag-simulator/README.md

 # Flag-simulator
 This is a program using openGL to do flag simulation.
+The physics simulation is based on the array of particles on the flag, while the shading is done with Minnaert shading algorithm.

 ## Requirements
 1. cmake
 2. conan - package manager